 How to read the grid

 The two main streets are the cardo maximus, which runs north to south, and the decumanus maximus, which runs east to west.
-Secondary cardines and decumani divide the rest of the city into insulae.
-A house’s position is recorded as its cardine and decumanus coordinates, followed by a house number within that insula, so a house can be placed unambiguously on the street grid even when the block itself has no surviving street label.
+Their intersection divides Timgad into four quadrants (NW, NE, SW, SE), and each insula is numbered outward from that intersection within its own quadrant.
+A house’s position is recorded as a quadrant, insula number, and optional house suffix for multi-unit insulae, so a house can be placed unambiguously on the street grid regardless of its excavation label.

 This is a working tool, not a finished publication.
 Identifiers will continue to be checked against the published excavation reports and archival plans through 2026.
 If you spot an error or have a correction, please email km2133@student.ubc.ca.